Planning a Trip to Cabo San Lucas? Essential Cabo Travel Guide

 1. Do you need a passport to travel to Cabo San Lucas?

 Yes, a valid passport is required for all U.S. and international travelers entering Mexico.
 It must be valid for at least 6 months from your arrival date.
-While a visa isn’t needed for most U.S., Canadian, or European citizens visiting as tourists, always check current Los Cabos entry requirements before traveling.
+While a visa isn’t needed for most U.S., Canadian, or European citizens visiting as tourists, always check the current Los Cabos entry requirements before traveling.

 2. What is the best time to travel to Cabo San Lucas?